How to Start a Business in Japan

 Common company structures in Japan are:

-Joint-Stock Company (Kabushiki-Gaisha)
+• Joint-Stock Company (Kabushiki-Gaisha)

-Limited Liability Company (Godo-Gaisha)
+• Limited Liability Company (Godo-Gaisha)

 Each structure has different legal and management implications, so choosing the right type is crucial.

-◆ Joint-Stock Company
+◆ Joint-Stock Company(Kabushiki-Gaisha)

-One advantage of this corporate structure is the ability to raise funds quickly, but the ultimate decision-making power rests with the majority shareholders.
+One advantage of this corporate structure is the ability to raise funds quickly, but the ultimate decision-making power rests with the shareholders.

 ◆ Limited Liability Company (LLC)

 Unlike a joint-stock company, a limited liability company does not issue shares.
+All investors actively participate in the management of the company as employees.

 LLC offers greater control over management and decision-making.
 However, since all investors participate in management, differing opinions can arise, potentially slowing down the decision-making process.

-Note 2: Company Seal
+Step 2: Company seal

 The use of seals, or hanko, is a distinctive feature of Japanese culture, deeply rooted in society for centuries.
 To date, seals are still widely used for binding legal documents, giving approvals, and serving as a form of identification.
 Their importance extends well beyond company incorporation, and you will find yourself using these stamps regularly throughout your business operations in Japan.

-• A square company stamp is commonly used on business documents such as invoices and purchase orders.
+- A square company stamp is commonly used on business documents such as invoices and purchase orders.

-Step 2: Company registration
+Step 3: Company registration

 The next step is to officially register your business as a company.
 This process involves following steps:

 ii) Initial capital payment – Transfer the capital into your personal bank account in Japan.
-The amount of capital may vary year to year according to the Japanese government policy.

 iv) Notify government agencies – Register with the relevant government agencies to confirm that your company has been established and is ready to begin operations.